-- (1) The needs of a private school; or - (2) The general needs of the students enrolled in the private school.
+- (1) The classes are at the same site; and - (2) The classes include students enrolled in public schools and students enrolled in private schools.

-- WAC 392-172A-04060 Use of personnel.
-(1) School district or other public agency personnel may be made available to nonsectarian private schools and agencies only to the extent necessary to provide services required by the special education student if those services are not normally provided by the private school. - (2) Each school district or other public agency providing services to students enrolled in nonsectarian private schools or agencies shall maintain continuing administrative control and direction over those services. - (3) Services to private school special education students shall not include the payment of salaries of teachers or other employees of private schools or agencies, except for services performed outside regular hours of the school day and under public supervision and control. - WAC 392-172A-04065 Prohibition on the use of separate classes.
-A school district may not use federal funds available under section 611 or 619 of the act for classes that are organized separately on the basis of school enrollment or religion of the students if: - (1) The classes are at the same site; and - (2) The classes include students enrolled in public schools and students enrolled in private schools. - WAC 392-172A-04070 Property, equipment and supplies.
-(1) A school district must control and administer the funds used to provide special education and related services for students eligible for those services in private schools, and hold title to and administer materials, equipment, and property purchased with those funds for the uses and purposes provided in the act. - (2) Equipment and supplies used with students in a private school or agency may be placed on nonsectarian private school premises for the period of time necessary for the program.
+WAC 392-172A-04070 Property, equipment and supplies.
+(1) A school district must control and administer the funds used to provide special education and related services for students eligible for those services in private schools, and hold title to and administer materials, equipment, and property purchased with those funds for the uses and purposes provided in the act.

+- (2) Equipment and supplies used with students in a private school or agency may be placed on private school premises for the period of time necessary for the program.
 Equipment and supplies placed on private school premises will be used only for Part B purposes. - (3) Records shall be kept of equipment and supplies and an accounting made of the equipment and supplies which shall assure that the equipment is used solely for the purposes of the program.
 Equipment and supplies placed in private schools must be able to be removed from the private school without remodeling the private school facility. - (4) The equipment and supplies shall be removed from the private school or agency if necessary to avoid its being used for other purposes or if it is no longer needed for Part B purposes. - (5) Funds shall not be used for repairs, minor remodeling, or to construct facilities for private schools or agencies.